-- Do the laws differ when I sell antique guns online?
+- Do the laws differ when I sell antique firearms online?

 As someone who owns a gun store, you almost certainly have an FFL that lets you ship firearms.
-If you were an unlicensed individual, you couldn’t ship guns to anyone.
+You couldn’t send guns to anyone if you were an unlicensed individual.
 Instead, you would have to ask someone with an FFL to complete the task for you.
 That’s federal law, so it applies to every gunbroker regardless of location.

-Here’s the catch, though: you can only ship guns out of state to a licensed FFL dealer.
-You can’t send the package across state lines to an individual without the right license.
+Here’s the catch: you can only ship guns out of state to a licensed FFL dealer.
+You can’t send the package to an individual without the proper license across state lines.
 That would make it much too easy for criminals to buy guns online without revealing their real identities.

 If an unlicensed individual wants to buy a gun from you online, they could make arrangements with a store or licensed dealer within their state.
-It’s a little inconvenient, but it helps ensure that you follow the law and prevent weapons from falling into the wrong hands.
+It’s a bit inconvenient, but it helps ensure you follow the law and prevent weapons from falling into the wrong hands.

 For the most part, you don’t need to worry about these requirements when you ship an antique firearm.
 You might still need gun-friendly credit card processing, though.
 After all, you can’t expect the typical payment processor to know the difference between an antique and a modern firearm.